carbonatedgatorade/negativemirror/content/01 The World/01.02 Hubs/Coratón.md

 ---

-*"... ask me the names of the Tundra, I know them all: The Red Grazing Fields, High Step, The Glacier's Shadow, but when I dream of It: always I see Coratón.*
+*"... ask me the names of the Tundra, I know them all: The Red Grazing Fields, High Step, The Glacier's Shadow, but when I dream of It: always I see Coratón."*

 Heartland of the south [[01.01 The Tundra |Tundra]], font of the Rill, home.
 You see evidence of the city before you see the city itself: other travelers on the road, boats carrying people and cargo traveling south to other lands, riders on the plains, smoke of camp and smoke of hearth.